Omega 1952 Seamaster, White Honeycomb 3,6,9,12, 2577-11

 In addition to my dressy numeral 12 Seamaster, I was looking for a more quintessential variant as a daily wear.

 Though I normally prefer clean dials, I liked how this one aged with a slight patina around the edges.
-Paired with the waffle dial, the patina leans it more towards an everyday presence.
+Combined with its simple, worn-in case, the watch felt just right for everyday wear.

-Historically, this watch very much represents the DNA of the original Omega Seamaster introduced in 1948.
-The case models CK 2577 (CK 2518 for the sub-seconds) were the closest to the first original 1948 and were used up until 1955.
+Historically, this watch closely embodies the DNA of the original Omega Seamaster introduced in 1948.
+The CK 2577 (featuring a center seconds hand) and CK 2518 (with a sub-seconds dial) were among the closest successors to the original design and remained in production until 1955.

 .